nsshommo/jaycuthrell.github.io/disclosure/index.md

 ### My Employers, Clients, and Customers

-My updated bio is kept relatively current on the home page of this website and other variations elsewhere on the Internet are considered deprecated.
+This is my primary personal website and other variations elsewhere on the Internet are considered deprecated.

-As of October 2010 I started a new role as a Managing Principal vArchitect with VCE and I am presently Chief of Staff for the Office of the CTO, [Dell EMC](http://www.vce.com) Converged Platforms and Solutions Division that provides me with access to place [referral links to job openings that may result in referral bonus payments to me](http://unicornjockey.com) as part of company wide hiring and recruiting incentives.
+I am presently Chief of Staff for the SVP & CTO of [Dell EMC](http://www.vce.com) Converged Platforms and Solutions.

-I’ve also been the managing principal of my own consulting practice and had interesting gigs with other companies as well.
 [My abreviated CV](http://www.linkedin.com/in/jaycuthrell) is exclusively availabe on LinkedIn and other variations elsewhere on the Internet are considered deprecated.

 ### Startups

 I was an advisor to amazing startups that got funded: [Racemi](http://racemi.com)

-I was an advisor to Packet Island which was acquired by [BroadSoft](https://www.broadsoft.com/news/broadsoft-completes-acquisition-of-packet-island/)

-I’m an advisor to amazing startups that are pre-funding.
-Feel free to ask me about them and I’d be happy to make introductions.
+I was an advisor to amazing startups that got acquired: [Packet Island](https://www.broadsoft.com/news/broadsoft-completes-acquisition-of-packet-island/)

 I’ve been an advisor to amazing startups that did not survive and experienced the learning curve of failure.
 Feel free to ask me about them, the mistakes made, the lessons learned, and how to reach out to the leadership teams that are stronger as a result of failure.